-Sinoatrial block (SA block): ECG criteria, causes and clinical features
+Sinoatrial block (SA block): from ECG to clinical management

 Sinoatrial (SA) block implies that the impulses discharged in the sinoatrial node are either not conducted to the atria or are so with a delay.
 This manifests with loss of P-waves (loss of atrial activation) and consequently loss of QRS complexes (loss of ventricular depolarization).